astronomer/airflow-guides/guides/lambda-cloud.md

 It can be directly triggered by a variety of services, and can be orchestrated into workflows.
 Naturally, the latter can effectively be done via Apache Airflow.

-In general, we'd recommend using a serverless framework such as [Zappa](https://www.zappa.io/) or [Serverless](https://serverless.com/), as there is a surprising amount of boilerplate involved in writing, deploying, updating, and maintaining both serverless functions and an API Gateway.
+In general, we'd recommend using a serverless framework such as [Serverless](https://serverless.com/), as there is a surprising amount of boilerplate involved in writing, deploying, updating, and maintaining both serverless functions and an API Gateway.

 ## Lambda & Airflow